 Eye Connect – peer support groups

-Macular Disease Foundation Australia runs a series of macular disease support programs that meet face-to-face and online.
+Macular Disease Foundation Australia runs a series of peer support groups for people with a lived experience of macular disease.
+Groups meet face-to-face and online.

-- Sharing information about current medical research, treatment, and support services from invited speakers.
+- Keeping abreast of current medical research, treatment and support services

 Find a support group